CRISES IN THE CAPITALIST SYSTEM

 A. LONG-TERM CAUSES.

-These were deep-rooted historical and political tensions that built up over long period of time and laid the foundation for the outbreak of war in 1914.
+These were deep-rooted historical and political tensions that built up over long period of time and laid foundation for outbreak of WWI in 1914.

 1. The Development of Capitalism.

-By the 1860s, capitalism had developed into its highest stage known as imperialism.
-This created economic rivalry among major capitalist powers such as Germany, France, Britain, Italy, and Austria-Hungary.
-They competed over:
+By 1860s, capitalism had developed into its highest stage known as imperialism.
+This created economic rivalry among major capitalist powers including Germany, France, Britain, Italy, and Austria-Hungary.

 • Raw materials.